Service refactoring: Considerations

 The application of the Service Refactoring design pattern requires extensive testing to ensure a reliable and proven service, although inefficient, carries on the same level of behavioral stability and reliability.
 This might increase the project costs and would require additional quality assurance procedures and strict governance.

 On the other hand, with its application, there might be a change to the current abstraction levels of the service, which would in turn require reapplication of the Service Abstraction design principle to ensure the service maintains the right level of abstraction.
 In some situations it might be impossible to constrain the effect of changes in the service logic or its implementation, and inadvertently the service contract must be updated.
-In this case, the Concurrent Contracts design pattern could be applied so that the service continues to entertain its consumers that have formed dependencies on its old contract while at the same time providing the updated contract that is in line with the updated service logic or service implementation.
+In this case, the Concurrent Contracts design pattern could be applied, allowing the service to continue supporting consumers dependent on the old contract while simultaneously offering an updated contract that aligns with the new service logic or implementation.